KilianZell/CS502_project/README.md

 4. Place the unzipped pre-trained models in the main directory.

 ### Directory Structure
-At this point your directory should be similar to:
+At this point, your directory should look like:
 ```bash
 working directory/
 │